10 ways to cut 500 calories a day

 - Swap your snack.
 Many people reach for a snack or two in between meals.
 Snacking is fine as long as you choose options that will fill up with fewer calories.
 The key is to have some healthy snacks ready when hunger hits.
 Instead of a 3-ounce (85 g) bag of flavored tortilla chips (425 calories), choose a cup (250 mg) of air-popped popcorn (31 calories), a cup (250 mg) of grapes and a low-fat cheese stick or a small apple and 12 almonds (160 calories).
 Choosing healthy snacks twice a day will easily save you 500 calories.

 - Cut one high-calorie treat.
 Try to remove one high-calorie food item each day.
 Whether it is a donut in the morning, a brownie or bag of chips at lunch, or chocolate cake after dinner, you will save 250 to 350 calories or more.
 To burn another 150 calories, take a 40-minute brisk walk after lunch or dinner.

 - Do not drink your calories.
 One 12-ounce (355 mL) regular soda has about 150 calories, and a 16-ounce (475 mL) flavored latte can pack 250 calories or more.
 Even fruit smoothies have lots of calories, as many as 400 in a 16-ounce (475 mL) serving.
 A couple of sweet drinks a day can easily add up to 500 calories or more.
-Choose water, sparkling water, or black coffee or tea instead and save your calories for foods that will help you feel full.
+Choose water, plain or flavored, sparkling water, or black coffee or tea instead and save your calories for foods that will help you feel full.